brendandobbs/annexcloud-connector/sapcommerce-0.1.0/docs/overview.md

 Deploys a standalone SAP Commerce instance to Kyma.

 A valid license will need to be provided during provisioning.
-See this (https://launchpad.support.sap.com/#/notes/2137024)[SAP note] that explains how to create a license file.
+See this [SAP note](https://launchpad.support.sap.com/#/notes/2137024) that explains how to create a license file.